 Every dog has its day and when it does, it often has a vicious bite.
 Jeanie found out that they had accumulated over $75,000 in credit card debt.
 Together they were earning over $140,000 a year, but they were spending almost $160,000.

 Why didn’t Vic ever bring this problem to his wife’s attention?
-Maybe he didn’t want to say “no, we can’t afford that” because he was a bit ashamed of himself.
+Maybe he didn’t want to tell his wife that they couldn’t afford certain things because he was a bit ashamed of himself.
 Jessica was the major wage earner – bringing home more than 85% of the family income.
-Perhaps he wanted to avoid the “can’t afford it” conversation because he feared it would lead to the “we can’t afford it because you don’t make enough money” conversation.
+Perhaps he wanted to discuss afforadability because he feared it would lead to the “we can’t afford it because you don’t make enough money” conversation.

-Maybe he didn’t want to say “no, we can’t afford it” because he just enjoyed living high on the hog.
+Maybe he didn’t want to say “no” to the spending because he just enjoyed living high on the hog.
 Who knows?
 Does it matter?

 Ultimately, they did stay together.
 Jeanie took over the financial management of the family.
 She made all spending decisions and Vic followed dutifully.
 Slowly, things improved.Over time, they worked their debt down to less than $8,000 in three short years.
 They had a lot to be proud of.